-I hope some of these, admittedly very personal, highlights of my visit to The Hague and its seaside resorts Scheveningen and Kijkduin, could convince you to include The Hague in your travel plans.
+I hope that my Den Haag blog with these, admittedly very personal, highlights of my visit to The Hague and its seaside resorts Scheveningen and Kijkduin, could convince you to include The Hague in your travel plans.

-Have you been to The Hague?
+Have you been on a weekend in The Hague?
 Did you enjoy it?
 I would love to hear about the things you loved (or loved less) in the comment form.

 Map: Highlights of The Hague & Seaside